Mukařov (Mladá Boleslav District): Administrative division

+Etymology

+The name is derived from the personal name Mukař, meaning "Mukař's (court)".
+The personal name was derived form the old Czech word mukař, i.e. 'torturer', 'executioner'.

 Geography

 Mukařov is located about 16 km north of Mladá Boleslav and 60 km northeast of Prague.
-It lieson the border of the Jizera Table and Jičín Uplands.
+It lies on the border between the Jizera Table and Jičín Uplands.
 The highest point is the hill Orlí at 381 m above sea level.
 The Zábrdka Stream flows through the municipality.

 History

 The first written mention of Mukařov is from 1352.
 Mukařov, Borovice and Vicmanov were all founded during the colonization by Cistercian monks from the monastery in nearby Klášter Hradiště nad Jizerou.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Church of Saint Lawrence is a cemetery church of medieval origin.
+The main landmark is the Church of Saint Lawrence.
+It is a cemetery church of medieval origin.
 It was rebuilt in the Neoclassical style in the 18th and 19th centuries.